 Considering Dental Implants in Rochester, NY?

 If you’re considering dental implants in Rochester, NY, we can help.
 Our periodontal specialist, Dr. Alessandro Geminiani, has detailed training and extensive experience in dental implant procedures.
 He can help ensure your procedure goes as smoothly as possible, with little discomfort.
+Dental implants are very long-lasting (more than 90% last about 20 years) so even if you experience some minor discomfort during the procedure, they remain a great investment for your future health and quality of life.

 To schedule a consultation about dental implants, please call (585) 244-3337 today for an appointment at Contemporary Dentistry.